-You never thought it would happen to you.
-And for good reason.
+You never thought it would happen to you and for good reason.
 Buying a lemon is a rare occurrence, and nothing short of a headache.
-Yet it occurs often enough that the state has created a Lemon Law to protect consumers against the burden of purchasing a new vehicle that is so flawed that neither the manufacturer nor its agents and authorized dealers can repair it after a reasonable number of attempts.
+Yet it occurs often enough that the state has created a lemon law to protect consumers against the burden of purchasing a new vehicle that is so flawed that neither the manufacturer nor its agents and authorized dealers can repair it after a reasonable number of attempts.

 Plainly stated, if the defective vehicle bears enough flaws affecting its market value or its performance, according to this law, its manufacturer must either replace the new vehicle or refund your money.

 The specifics of the lemon law are designed to keep the consumer's best interest in mind.
 Although the trouble you have already endured may have cost you valuable time, you should not lose any money on the deal.

 On this page you'll find an overview of Idaho's lemon law and the steps you may need to take to settle a dispute.

 Your new vehicle purchase is protected by the Idaho lemon law if it:

 - The car is used for personal business matters or family/household reasons.

 Motorcycles, tractors, trailers, and all-terrain vehicles (ATVs) are not covered by the lemon law.

 Your vehicle is covered until one of the following events occur:

 - The manufacturer's warranty expires.